Cold Milk for Acidity: Does It Help, When to Drink It & Key Limitations

 - Increased acid production later in some cases

-Understanding digestive triggers and improving diet patterns may help reduce recurring acidity.
+Understanding digestive triggers and improving diet patterns may help reduce recurring acidity, especially when combined with a GERD-friendly Indian diet plan.

 Lifestyle Habits That Worsen Acidity